 As noted above, the Government let the army handle the free distributions knowing full well

-that the army personell would take their cut.
+that the army personnel would take their cut.
 That ensured that the army would

 back the government and its programs.
-When conditions got really bad the army personel
+When conditions got really bad the army personnel

 saw the survival of their families depending upon those Government programs.